 Configuring the Data Import

 Independently from the selected user synchronization type, you will be required to map user fields before running the synchronization.
-User fields’ mapping is required for all the types of data that you wish to import in the platform.
-You will be automatically redirected to the mapping page from the Configuration right panel after selecting a List View and clicking on the Confirm button.
+User fields’ mapping is required for all the types of data that you wish to import into the platform.

-- Force users to change their password upon the first login.
-When this option is activated, users will immediately be asked to change their password after the initial login to the platform.
+- Change Password.
+When this option is activated, users will be asked to change their password immediately after their first login to the platform.

-- Allow user provisioning via SFDC.
-Enable this option to allow the automatic provisioning of Salesforce users to the embedded version of Docebo, This option is always visible when synchronizing users, it is not available for Contacts and Custom Objects.
+- SFDC User Provisioning.
+Enable this option to allow the automatic provisioning of Salesforce users to the embedded version of Docebo.
+This option is always visible when synchronizing users, it is not available for Contacts and Custom Objects.
 When selecting this option, remember that the Salesforce username must match the Docebo username, and the field must be mapped accordingly in the data mapper.

 - Incremental Synchronization.
 Use this option to set the synchronization process to synchronize only data updated or modified since the last synchronization.
 When this option is not selected, the synchronization process will synchronize all users' data.
 Please note that the incremental synchronization also monitors the updates to the Salesforce Account that Contacts belong to.